Ph.D., CRAADC, MARS

-Dr. Gwin Stewart is extensively trained and experienced as both a psychologist and a substance abuse counselor.
-She uses her understanding of both areas to help you explore your concerns, develop understanding, and ultimately take control of your behaviors.
-The result of this process is a healthier, happier, more fulfilling life.
-In order to engage in this process, Gwin uses the wisdom of your own body, mind, and spirit; gently guiding you to discover the answers that seem so far out of reach and locked away.
-She teaches you how to listen and understand yourself: As a result, you don’t become dependent on her or therapy for your own happiness.
-In addition to your own goals for therapy, you will likely also learn to leave the past behind, not worry about the future, and live freely in the present.
+Dr. Gwin Stewart is extensively trained and experienced as a psychologist, a substance abuse counselor, and a meditation instructor.
+The combination of these three areas produces a powerful method to help you explore your concerns, develop understanding, and ultimately take control of your behaviors; resulting in a healthier, happier, more fulfilling life.
+In order to engage in this process, Gwin uses the wisdom of your own body, mind, and spirit; gently guiding you to discover the answers that seem far out of reach and locked away.
+She teaches you how to listen and understand yourself.
+While your goals for therapy will be paramount, you will likely also learn to leave the past behind, not worry about the future, and live freely in the present.

 Gwin’s style is interactive and authentic; she is supportive, genuine, and real.
 Her blend of wisdom and compassion has been described as “not being afraid to go into difficult or dark places while shining a light of hope and understanding for me.”

 Gwin engages in individual and group psychotherapy, supervises therapists for licensure, consults with other professionals, presents publicly, teaches as adjunct faculty at Washington University and guides Shambhala Buddhist Meditation.
 She is the Director of the St. Louis Wellness Center.

 Gwin specializes in a number of separate and combined concerns that people bring to therapy.
 Some of them include:

 Childhood and adulthood – physical abuse, emotional abuse, sexual abuse, ritual abuse, torture, bullying, rape, domestic violence, sexual harassment, and having experienced natural disasters.
 Gwin works with all aspects of trauma, current and past, victims and offenders.